stevesea/Adventuresmith/README.md

 ... would you have come up with an asthmatic half-orc bandit, laying a trap?

-I'm not planning to turn this into a general-purpose random table engine.
-But, I am interested in complicated random generation involving multiple dice, interrelated results from multiple tables, etc.

 Bugs?
 Feature Requests?
 You can provide feedback [here](https://github.com/stevesea/Adventuresmith/issues)

 Want to keep up with development?
 Here's the [G+ community](https://plus.google.com/communities/101389134352217517231)